prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 Prebid Mobile continuously pre-caches creatives in the background, so that right before the ad unit makes an ad request from your network, your app can ask Prebid Mobile for a bid price and creative without waiting as shown in the code below.

-Prebid Mobile will immediately tell your app whether it has a bid or not without waiting.
-If it does have a bid, the code below will attach the bids to the ad request by applying keyword targeting.

 ```objc
 #import <PrebidMobile/PrebidMobile.h>